xanderstevenson/cisco-automation-certification-station/README.md

 - Ingests 10+ official Cisco certification PDFs from the `docs/` directory
 - Scrapes and indexes content from official Cisco URLs listed in `urls.txt`
-- Uses SerpAPI for real-time web search when local knowledge is insufficient
+- Uses Serper API for real-time web search when local knowledge is insufficient

 ### Hybrid Retrieval Approach